Consecutive real quadratic fields with large class numbers: Introduction

 \section{Introduction}

 The famous class number one problem for real quadratic fields states that infinitely many of them should have class number one.
 As of today, this is still widely open.
-In contrast, it is known that the class number can be arbitrarily large (see, e.g.~\cite{abc,montgomery}), and a great deal of work has been done to understand its behaviour.
-For instance, quadratic fields with class number one have been classified in the imaginary case \cite{heegner} and in specific families (such as Yokoi's and Chowla's) in the real case~\cite{biro:yokoi,biro:chowla,BG,BL,Lo,Mo}.
-More explicit results about the distribution of class numbers over families of real quadratic fields were obtained in \cite{dahl-kala,dahl-lamzouri}.
+Nevertheless, quadratic fields with class number one were classified in the imaginary case \cite{heegner} and for specific families (such as Yokoi's and Chowla's) in the real case~\cite{biro:yokoi,biro:chowla,BG,BL,Lo,Mo}.
+In contrast, it is known that the class number can be arbitrarily large (see, e.g.~\cite{abc,montgomery}), and a great deal of work was done to understand its behaviour.
+Explicit results about the distribution of class numbers over families of real quadratic fields were obtained in \cite{dahl-kala,dahl-lamzouri}.